benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 2019 proposal</a> written by Taylor and Griesemer for a version of generics based on "contracts".</p>

-<p>Almost a year later, in June 2020, Taylor and Griesemer published the <a href="https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md">revised and simplified proposal</a> which avoids adding contracts.
+<p>Almost a year later, in June 2020, Taylor and Griesemer published a <a href="https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md">revised and simplified proposal</a> that avoids adding contracts.
 In Taylor's words:</p>

 <div class="BigQuote">
 <p>An earlier draft design of generics implemented constraints using a new